vacp2p/vac.dev/research/2022-08-20-introducing-waku-product.md

 We branded this overall web app outreach effort as Waku Connect:
 Waku Connect's goal was to create docs, SDKs, PoCs to promote and facilitate the usage of Waku in the browser.

-By discussing with Waku users and watching it being adopted, we learn a few facts:
+By discussing with Waku users and watching it being adopted, we learned a few facts:

 1. The potential use cases for Waku are varied, complex and numerous,
 2. Many projects are interested in having an embedded decentralized chat feature in their dApp,
-3. There are a number of complex applications, which are not a simple web app, that needs a solution like Waku
+3. There are a number of complex applications, which are not a simple web app, that need Waku as a solution.

-(1) means that it is not that easy to create SDKs that makes using js-waku easier.
+(1) means that it is not that easy to create SDKs that facilitate using js-waku's usage.

 (2) was a clear candidate for an SDK.
-However, building a chat app is a complex task so the effort was done by the app team in the form of [Status Web](https://github.com/status-im/status-web/).
+However, building a chat app is a complex task so the effort was done by the Status app team in the form of [Status Web](https://github.com/status-im/status-web/).

 Finally, (3) was the most important lesson.
 We learned that complex platforms which include mobile, web, backend and desktop software